Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 • Percent of calories from carbs: 8%

-Selenium is a mineral involved in many critical bodily functions, including metabolism, reproduction, DNA production, and immune health.
+According to research, selenium is a mineral involved in many critical bodily functions, including metabolism, reproduction, and thyroid function.

 Summary